FacundoCuba/murema/README.md

 ```
 ### Optional options
 - `-r`, The read length.
 An integer > 0.
 Default = 150.
 - `-t`, The average depth threshold.
 An integer > 0.
 Default = 1000.
 The average depth threshold is a key value.
 If the reads aligned to a reference equals or surpasses it, MuReMa will select that reference to obtain a consensus using it as template and generate a graph for it.
-The threshold could be lower if you work with bacteria (for example, `-t 100`) or higher if you are working with amplicons (for example, `-t 3000`).
+The threshold could be lower if you work with bacterial reads (for example, `-t 100`) or higher if you are working with amplicons (for example, `-t 3000`).
 ```bash
 # Command for bacterial reads and longer reads
 bash MuReMa.sh -s samples_file -d multifasta_file -r 250 -t 100